AliKhachab/AliKhachab/README.md

 # A little about me

-My name is Ali, and although it's my second year in college, I'm currently a CS junior studying in my hometown NYC, where I was born and raised.
+My name is Ali, and I'm a rising senior in Computer Science.
+I currently have a SWE/consultancy co-op, where I am learning WPF related technologies and SQL.

-I'm currently learning frontend development, starting with the basics in HTML, CSS, and JavaScript.
+As for my self-studying, I'm currently learning frontend development, starting with the basics in HTML, CSS, and JavaScript.
 After that, I plan on learning Next.js, Node.js and React, and possibly using these skills to start making a website for myself or for general use.
 For now, I'll keep dumping the small projects I'm working on here.

 Things I'm learning:
 - Frontend development ([from ByteGrad's courses](https://www.youtube.com/@ByteGrad)), in this planned order: